DrClass/ChallengeSolutions/README.md

-# Euler-Solutions
+# Challenge Solutions

-A collection of Java solutions for [Project Euler](https://projecteuler.net/) problems, written using a flexible and extensible problem-solving framework.
+A collection of Java solutions for [Project Euler](https://projecteuler.net/) problems, [Rosalind](https://rosalind.info/) problems, and in the future maybe others.
+Written using a flexible and extensible problem-solving framework.

 ## Usage